Rapid Prototyping, Soft Tech, Physical Interaction Design

 2 months

-Rapid prototyping to explore navigational guidance with 2D haptic feedback
+Explore navigational guidance with 2D haptic feedback

-Rapid prototyping to explore navigational guidance with 2D haptic feedback
+Explore navigational guidance with 2D haptic feedback

 ROLE